 Get ready to read!
-Here is a list of recommended books that address our Action Book Club theme: Good Neighbors.
-These books celebrate the power of community, kindness, and taking action where you live.
+Here is a list of recommended books that address our Action Book Club theme: Many Voices.
+These books celebrate diversity, our differences, and the similarities that connect us all.
 Do you know of another great book that fits this theme?
 You’re welcome to read that instead; we’d love to hear your book ideas.

 Everyone can take part in the Action Book Club program.
 That’s why this list of suggested books—recommended by Little Free Library stewards, communities, and advisers—includes options for young readers, middle readers, and adults.